 Suitable for Beginner Readers of all Ages

-The HAR are written to assist Indigenous beginner readers of all ages with their print literacy.
+The HARs are written to assist Indigenous beginner readers of all ages with their print literacy.
 The HAR reading levels are not linked to age, but to individual progress.
-As the themes in the books cover traditional Indigenous activities and stories passed down through the generations, older readers are comfortable reading the books without being made to feel ‘childlike’.
-They are written in sympathy with the lingua franca, the language the students share in the playground, Central Australian Aboriginal English.
+As the themes in the books cover traditional Indigenous activities or, in some cases stories passed down through the generations, older readers are comfortable reading the books without being made to feel ‘childlike’.
+They are written in sympathy with the lingua franca, the language the students share in the playground, light Aboriginal English.

 For many Indigenous people in Australia, Aboriginal English (AE) is a second first-language.
 Learning to read in first language has many known cognitive benefits.
 Legitimising a student’s first language also improves confidence, heightens self esteem and leads to feelings of security and well-being.
 This in turn leads to enhanced academic success.

 The differences between Standard Australian English (SAE) and AE in terms of Syntax (grammar); Phonology (pronunciation); Semantics (meanings); Lexicon (vocabulary) and Pragmatics (how is it used) are considered in the HAR.
-As new words are introduced, the rationale for doing so is explained in the relevant book.
+As new words are introduced, the rationale for doing so is explained in the HAR Teacher’s Book.

 Natural Order of Acquisition of English as a Second Language

-The language of the HARs progresses from AE to colloquial SAE over 20 books.
-This is done with reference to the natural stages of second language acquisition, while allowing for differences due to the influence of AE.
+We have 2 editions of the HARs.
+In the first edition, the language of the HARs progresses from AE to colloquial SAE over 20 books.
+This is done with reference to the natural order in which we believe speakers of other languages acquire the morphemes of SAE, while allowing for differences due to the influence of AE.
 Simultaneously, oral SAE is taught through songs and rhymes which are provided at the back of each book.
-Details of this process are to be found at the back of each Reader.
+Details of this process are to be found in the HAR Teacher’s Book.

 The desired outcome of the books is reading, while the students are in the process of acquiring SAE.
 Acquisition of SAE will be assisted as learners progress through the series and take part in SAE classroom activities, songs and rhymes.
 Once they can read, learners will readily transfer that skill to reading in another language with the same alphabet, such as SAE or their own Indigenous languages.